-One of the most frequent questions I get is about traveling with babies and toddlers.
+One of the most frequent questions I get is about traveling with babies and toddlers and what gear to pack.
 We took our first international trip – to New Zealand – when our little one was 5 months old.
 Since then, most of our trips have been hops out to Hawaii and Florida for family visits.
 Traveling in the early months is actually easier in a lot of ways.
 It’s before they’re on the move, before they’re eating solids (even easier packing, if you’re breastfeeding!), and they always seem to have a nap coming up.
 Plus, babies fly free (excluding taxes and fees) until they’re two years old, so book up those trips!
 It’s why we planned a trip to Scandinavia a month before he turned two.
 With quite a few trips under our belt, here’s the best baby travel gear to make life simpler on the go.

 The biggest tip I have for traveling with your little, is to remember that both you and your kiddo are going to be the same people and have the same dynamic you have at home.
 Just with slightly less sleep, and a more unfamiliar space.
 You’ll have to lower your expectations and try to go with the flow.
 Famous last words, sorry. ;) Try to think of your trip as a deviation from your normal routine and see how it plays out.
 We all do things differently on a trip.
 It doesn’t mean it’s going to derail all your hard work for routine, sleep training etc when you get home.
 Get sleep and naps in when you can, stay hydrated and try to eat balanced, but also have fun! :)